GMC Canyon Insurance Rates

 Rates are averaged for all GMC Canyon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable GMC Canyon Insurance
+How to Shop for the Cheapest GMC Canyon Insurance

-- It is possible to save up to $110 per year just by shopping early and online
+- It is possible to save up to $110 per year just by quoting online well ahead of the renewal date

-- Increasing physical damage deductibles can save around $250 each year
+- Increasing policy deductibles could save as much as $250 each year

 Rate Tables and Charts